MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyAuthenticationStrengthPolicyAllowedCombination.md

 ## SYNOPSIS
 Update the allowedCombinations property of an authenticationStrengthPolicy object.
 To update other properties of an authenticationStrengthPolicy object, use the Update authenticationStrengthPolicy method.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgPolicyAuthenticationStrengthPolicyAllowedCombination](/powershell/module/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAuthenticationStrengthPolicyAllowedCombination?view=graph-powershell-1.0)

 ## SYNTAX